isomerpages/govtech-stp/_faq/2-app-process-residents-sg.md

 The Chinese authorities require a traveller to test negative for both the post-arrival PCR test and serology test before the traveller can proceed with his/her travel plans in China.

 #### 12. Do I have to take another PCR test in China before I return to Singapore?
-If so, where can I do so?

-Yes.
-Travellers returning to Singapore have to take a pre-departure PCR test in China at least once within 48 hours before departure, and obtain a certificate of having tested negative for COVID-19 from the medical institutions designated by the relevant authorities in China.
+Travellers do not have to take another PCR test in China before returning to Singapore.

 ### **Pre-Departure in Singapore**

 #### 13. What documentation do I need to present to the airline crew before I will be allowed to board a flight from Singapore to China?

-Minimally, travellers should have on hand their negative COVID-19 swab test result, a valid visa and a Letter of Invitation.
+Minimally, a traveller should have on hand his/her negative COVID-19 PCR test result, a valid visa and a Letter of Invitation.

 ### **Health Measures in China**